This word has been the hope of all believers since Jesus checked out of here at the Ascension. It’s an Aramaic word meaning, “Our Lord will come!”

 - There will be a catching away (aka the Rapture) of all believers on the earth at that time.
 The timing of this event in relation to the Great Tribulation (see below) is open for honest discussion and has been debated by theologians for literally centuries.
 Remarkably, the proponents of all four viewpoints on this issue (pre-trib, mid-trib, post-trib, multiple raptures) all tend to quote the same Scripture passages to support their positions.

 - There will an Antichrist who will declare himself to be God incarnate, but in fact will be Satan incarnate.
-There are a number of people who believe Barack Obama could very well be the Antichrist, but the jury is still out on that one.
-Frankly, such determninations are WAY above our pay grades!
+Knowledge of who that may be is WAY above our pay grades!

 - There will be a False Prophet who will help perpetuate the Antichrist’s deception of the entire world.